I really love thinking of DIY gift ideas (I’m full of ideas!), so it’s kind of strange that I rarely give gifts.

 2. At Thanksgiving – Have everyone place what they’re thankful for on a slip of paper and put into the Family Thankful Jar.
 At dinner, have everyone reach in and read one of the slips of paper aloud to the group.

-3. At Christmas – Or whichever holiday you celebrate, have every person write down what the holidays means for them.
+3. At Christmas – Or whichever holiday you celebrate, have every person write down what the holidays mean for them.
 Everyone will pick a slip and read it aloud.

 4. At New Year’s – Have everyone at your New Year’s Party put one New Year’s resolution or goal in the New Year’s Resolution Jar.
 Before it strikes midnight, have everyone reach in to pick someone else’s goal and read it aloud. 🙂